Zambezi National Park

 The Zambezi National Park, adjacent to Victoria Falls, is 55,000 hectares in extent, with over 30km of Zambezi River frontage.
-The park is effectively divided into two sections, with the road from Victoria Falls to Botswana as the dividing line.
-These sections are the Zambezi River section – has the river and associated floodplains, – and the Chamabonda Vlei (pronounced “flay”) section – the southern area, which has a long open grassy plain amidst the vast teak woodland.
+The park is effectively divided into two sections, with the Kazungula road from Victoria Falls to Botswana as the dividing line.
+These sections are the Zambezi River section – has the river and associated floodplains, – and the Chamabonda Vlei (pronounced “flay”) section – the southern area, which has a long open grassy plain (the Chamabonda Vlei) amidst the vast teak woodland.

-e) has undertaken controlled burning programs in conjunction with Parks, and assisted on wild fire control.
+The Trust has undertaken controlled burning programs in conjunction with Parks, and assisted on wild fire control.

-f) assisted parks on patrol deployments, on ranger requirements for patrols, and operates a rewards system for rangers successful in their duties in combating poaching.
+We have assisted parks on patrol deployments, on ranger requirements for patrols, and operates a rewards system for rangers successful in their duties in combating poaching.

-f) To continue to assist Parks in all aspects where possible, including anti-poaching, roads, fire, etc.
+To continue to assist Parks in all aspects where possible, including anti-poaching, roads, fire, etc.

 a) To ascertain the status of the Sable Antelope in Park

 b) To undertake a hippo count along the Zambezi from Kazungula to Victoria Falls, to assess their status and protection requirements.
-We have a drone coming to assist in this survey.
+We have a drone to assist in this survey.

 c) Southern Africa Bird Atlas Program – to compile a bird atlas for the area